LLNL/Abmarl/paper/paper.md

 objectives [@hide-n-seek].
 Several projects have attempted to define a standard set of benchmark scenarios for Multi-Agent problems; such as MAgent [@magent], Starcraft [@smac], and Neural MMO [@neuralmmo].
 However, each of these couples the interface with the underlying simulation.
-Notably, @pettingzoo has attempted to unify some of the more popular simulations under a single interface, giving researchers easier faster access to these simulations.
+Notably, @pettingzoo have attempted to unify some of the more popular simulations under a single interface, giving researchers easier access to these simulations.
 While this is a step towards a standard multi-agent interace, these are still tied to a specific set of already-built simulations with limited flexibility.

 Abmarl defines a generalized interface for multi-agent simulations that is versatile, generalizable, extendible, and intuitive.
-Rather than adapting gym's interface for a targetted multi-agent simulation, we have built an interface from scratch that allows for the greatest flexbility while still connecting to the top open-source RL library, namely RLlib [@rllib].
+Rather than adapting gym's interface for a targetted multi-agent simulation, we have built an interface from scratch that allows for the greatest flexbility while connecting to one of the most advanced general-purpose open-source library, RLlib [@rllib].
 Our interface manages the loop between agents and the trainer, enabling the researcher to focus on simulation design and algorithmic development without worrying about the data exchange.